gaelanlloyd/bildaro/README.md

 Bildaro, powered by Jekyll and AWS, allows you to host your own serverless photo gallery and pay a fraction of the cost of other hosted galleries.
 The estimated monthly cost for storing 1 GB of photos and serving 10 GB of traffic is about $2/month!

-Since Bildaro is serverless, there's no software to provision or maintain, no SSL certs to manage, no databse to lock down, and no site for anyone to hack.
+Since Bildaro is serverless, there's no software to provision or maintain, no SSL certs to manage, no database to lock down, and no site for anyone to hack.
 Just a slick, easy to use, free to customize photo gallery to suit your needs!

-*Bildaro* is the Esperanto word for *a collection of images*.
+*Bildaro* is the Esperanto word meaning "a collection of images."

 ## Demo